raexphon/IMS/README.md

   - Brand's products;
   - Simple/Advanced Search ;

-  This Software is developed in PHP/MySql, Javascript/Jquery and Datatables + plugins.
+  This Software is developed in:
+  - PHP/MySql;
+  - Javascript/Jquery;
+  - Datatables + plugins;
+  - Bootstrap 3;
+  - CSS;

+  Download the project, upload in mysql the file fbinv.sql and don't forget to change the paramenter in: phpfunc/database_connection.php
+  Please any suggestions or advice is accepted.

   Date 07/20/2018
   - Working on Vendor